 Something about the word “fiber” just doesn’t sound appetizing.
 But high-fiber foods are actually delicious: think fresh berries and fruits, colorful and crunchy salads, roasted vegetables, savory stews and chili made with beans, chewy whole-grain breads — you get the picture.

-High-fiber foods keep you fuller with fewer calories, keep your digestive system working at its best, and helps maintain healthy blood sugar levels.
+High-fiber foods keep you fuller with fewer calories, keep your digestive system working at its best, and help maintain healthy blood sugar levels.

 Need more proof?
 An analysis of food diaries of MyFitnessPal users showed that people who successfully lost weight and came closest to their goals ate 30 percent more fiber than their less successful counterparts.